Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

 ### Parameter: `gitHostName`

 The GitHub Enterprise Server host (prefixed with 'https://').
 Only relevant for 'FactoryGitHubConfiguration'.

 - Required: No
 - Type: string
+- Default: `''`

+### Parameter: `gitLastCommitId`

+Add the last commit id from your git repo

+- Required: No
+- Type: string